 Illinois State Police have zero tolerance for drivers speeding in work zones or failure to comply with the Move Over Law.
-The minimum penalty for speeding in a work zone is \$375.
-Posted signs advise drivers of a \$10,000 fine and a 14-year jail sentence for hitting a roadway worker.
+The minimum penalty for speeding in a work zone is \$375 and can include up to a \$25,000 fine and a 14-year jail sentence for hitting a roadway worker.
 Penalties for failure to slow down or move over for a vehicle on the shoulder with flashing lights includes up to a \$10,000 fine, 2-year suspension of driving privileges and jail time, in extreme cases.